matthewwall/weewx-sdr/readme.txt

 weewx-sdr
+Copyright 2017 Matthew Wall
+Distributed under terms of the GPLv3

 This is a driver for weewx that captures data from software-defined radio.
 It works with open source rtl sdr software that in turn works with